Alejogb1/job-board/blog-data/highp-shader-code-precision-meaning.md

 id: "highp-shader-code-precision-meaning"
 ---

-Okay so highp shader code precision alright I've been down this rabbit hole a bunch let me tell you my personal experience it's not exactly a picnic
+ so highp shader code precision I've been down this rabbit hole a bunch let me tell you my personal experience it's not exactly a picnic

 See back in my early days I was messing around with this mobile game project it involved some pretty intensive fragment shaders I was aiming for smooth gradients and some fancy post-processing effects everything looked fine on my development machine a beast of a workstation but then I deployed it on some older android phones it was an absolute dumpster fire Banding all over the place colors were visibly stepping and the overall look was just plain awful That's when I realized the precision of shader variables had significant consequences